saulofilho/jessyca/content/posthome/lost-gloves.md

 <div class="text-idea">

 This is Lost Gloves.
-A project that I did with my amazing partner, who also called Jessica.
-This project gives a second life to gloves that had been lost on the streets, so they can go back to warming those in need.
+A project that gives a new opportunity to gloves that had been lost on the streets, so they can go back to warming those in need.
 Was a challenge and also fun to made it.
 Enjoy.

 </div>